 Roger G. DePriest

 Dr. DePriest currently serves as Faculty Associate at Virginia Beach Theological Seminary and has served in an adjunct role for the seminary since 2000.
 He is the Executive Director at Grace Biblical Counseling Ministry, an ordained Baptist minister, and a Level 2 certified ACBC counselor.
 He holds a Ph.D. in Biblical Studies (New Testament) from Clarks Summit University in Clarks Summit, PA; an M.A. in Theological Studies from Talbot Theological Seminary in La Mirada, CA; and a B.A. in Psychology from Cedarville University in Cedarville, OH.
-He has been in full-time ministry for nearly 40 years, serving 20+ years in pastoral ministry (first as a youth pastor and then as a pastor/church-planter), more than twelve years in jail and prison ministry (first as Chaplain and then as Regional Director), and in 2012 he founded Grace Biblical Counseling Ministry of Virginia Beach, Virginia, where he currently serves as the Executive Director.
+He has been in full-time ministry for nearly 40 years, serving 20+ years in pastoral ministry (first as a youth pastor and then as a pastor/church-planter), more than twelve years of leadership in jail and prison ministry (first as Chaplain and then as Regional Director), and in 2012 he founded Grace Biblical Counseling Ministry of Virginia Beach, Virginia, where he currently serves as the Executive Director.
 In addition to serving as an Faculty Associate with Virginia Beach Theological Seminary, he is also an adjunct faculty member at Clarks Summit University in Clarks Summit, PA, Bob Jones University in Greenville, SC, and Grace Christian University in Grand Rapids, MI.